 Double-click the video to enlarge the viewing area.

-Themes are available only if your institution has enabled them.
-If themes are not available, the course themes icon does not appear.
+If your institution has made themes unavailable, the course themes icon does not appear.

 Alternatively, you can change course themes from anywhere in your course using the Change Course Theme function.
-Point to the ( ) icon to view a drop-down list showing all the available course themes, and click one to select it.
-Scroll through the theme preview box and select a theme.
+Point to the ( ) icon to view all the available course themes, and click one to select it.
+Scroll through the theme preview box and click a theme.

 The course theme changes immediately to the new choice.
-To change the theme, select another.
+To change the theme, click another.